How to Improve Concentration at Work

 Yet another benefit from nature: Sunlight can improve brain power.
 Not only do employees crave more natural light in the office, but there’s also scientific evidence that it can boost performance.
 A Cornell University study found that workers who got more daylight in the office reported feeling significantly less drowsy and more alert.
 So pull up those blinds and let the sunlight in!

 Stuck in a windowless office?
 Blue light might do the trick.
 Studies have shown that artificial blue light can give your brain a boost.
 In a study by the Surrey Sleep Centre, office workers reported better work performance and ability to concentrate after using blue-enriched white light in their office.
 In another study, researchers compared how drinking caffeine versus being exposed to blue light affects alertness.
 In post-tests, the blue light group had faster reaction times and better accuracy than the caffeine group.
 So if you can’t get more sunlight, try switching out your white light bulbs to blue-enriched white ones.
-You could even link Serene with Phillips Hue and change the colour of your bulbs for those times when you need to focus.
+You could even link Serene with Internet-connected lights and change the colour of your bulbs for those times when you need to focus.

 14. Diffuse Rosemary Essential Oil